Francesca of Montferrat: Life

-Somwtile around 1489-1492, Francesca married exiled Albanian prince Constantine Arianiti Komneni, son of prince and military leader Gjergj Arianiti and Pietrina Francone, an Italian noblewoman.
+Sometime around 1489-1492, Francesca married the exiled Albanian prince Constantine Arianiti Komneni, son of prince and military leader Gjergj Arianiti and Pietrina Francone, an Italian noblewoman.
 Like most medieval Albanian nobility, the Arianitis were exiled to Italy after their territories, specifically the Principality of Arianiti, fell to the Ottomans.
 Her sister-in law Andronika Arianiti was the wife of Albania's national hero Skanderbeg.

 Francesca's marriage to Constantine was likely arranged by her step-mother, Maria of Serbia, the groom's niece, the daughter of his elder sister Angelina Arianiti.
 Francesca brought a good dowry to the marriage, which enabled Constantine to be able to purchase some fiefs.

 After the death of Francescas husband in 1531, she gained a position at the court of Christina of Denmark in Milan, as chief lady in waiting to the young duchess.
 Later, during Christina's second marriage, she was appointed as governess to the duchess' daughters, Renata and Dorothea.

 Francescas appointment to this position was probably due to her husband's well-known loyalty to the pope, but also due to her daughter Deianira's husband, being a loyal subject to Francesco Sforza.
 Moreover, she was the paternal aunt of Margaret Paleologa, the Marquise regnant of Montferrat.

 After retiring from her position in the retinue of the duchess and returning to Italy, Francesca was given 4000 scudi by Charles III, Duke of Lorraine, Christina's son.
-She died sometime after 1561.